SurvivalCodingCampus/winter_kotlin_lecture/docs/topics/generics.md

 > remove all the items from the list, since `clear()` does not take any parameters at all.
 > The only thing guaranteed by wildcards (or other types of variance) is type safety.
 Immutability is a completely
 > different story.

+## Kotlin Declaration-site variance

+In Kotlin, by denoting `in` or `out` to the Generic type compiler can understand that the type is safe to use as Producer/Consumer. this feature has been already successful in C# world

+## Start-projection

+Sometimes you want to say that you know nothing about the type argument, but you still want to use it in a safe way.
+The safe way here is to define such a projection of the generic type, that every concrete instantiation of that generic type will be a subtype of that projection.

+Kotlin provides so-called star-projection syntax for this:

+- For Foo<out T : TUpper>, where T is a covariant type parameter with the upper bound TUpper, Foo<\*> is equivalent to Foo<out TUpper>.
+This means that when the T is unknown you can safely read values of TUpper from Foo<\*>.

+- For Foo<in T>, where T is a contravariant type parameter, Foo<\*> is equivalent to Foo<in Nothing>.
+This means there is nothing you can write to Foo<\*> in a safe way when T is unknown.

+- For Foo<T : TUpper>, where T is an invariant type parameter with the upper bound TUpper, Foo<\*> is equivalent to Foo<out TUpper> for reading values and to Foo<in Nothing> for writing values.

+If a generic type has several type parameters, each of them can be projected independently.
+For example, if the type is declared as interface Function<in T, out U> you could use the following star-projections:

+- Function<\*, String> means Function<in Nothing, String>.

+- Function<Int, \*> means Function<Int, out Any?>.

+- Function<\*, \*> means Function<in Nothing, out Any?>.

+> Star-projections are very much like Java's raw types, but safe.